Battle of Auray: Battle

-The battle began with a short skirmish between the French arbalesters and the English archers.
+The battle began with a short skirmish between the French arbalesters and the English longbowmen.
 The men-at-arms then engaged directly without seeking to maneuver.
 It was a bloody combat because all wanted the battle to be decisive to put an end to the long and cruel war.
 Moreover, orders were given on both sides not to give quarter to captives.

 Each Anglo-Breton corps was attacked head on, one after the other, but the reserves restored the situation.
 The right wing of the Franco-Breton position was then counterattacked and driven back and since it was not being supported by its own reserves, it was folded up towards the centre.
 The left wing then folded in turn, the Count of Auxerre was captured, and the troops of Charles of Blois broke and fled.
 Charles, having been struck down by a lance, was finished off by an English soldier, obeying orders to show no quarter.
 Du Guesclin, having broken all his weapons, was obliged to surrender to the English commander Chandos.
 Du Guesclin was taken into custody and ransomed by Charles V for 100,000 francs.